zepouet/montpellier.univ/multipass-k3s.md

 # Additional Steps

-1. Setup metrics server
-2. Deploy your first pod and check to make sure you can actually deploy something in this cluster
+1. Deploy your first pod and check to make sure you can actually deploy something in this cluster
-3. Expose the service
+2. Expose the service

 ```
 # wait for 2 x minutes or so and check if it was successful